Thursday, September 20, 2012

 This was in 1988!
 I almost choked that snot-nosed little fuck.

 But those titles didn’t make much sense in my store, so I basically created my own cassette rack program.
-I created a couple of soul and jazz racks filled with Luther Vandross, Freddie Jackson, Diana Ross, Michael Jackson, Stevie Wonder and all kinds of Motown titles.
+I created a couple of soul and jazz racks filled with Luther Vandross, Freddie Jackson, Diana Ross, Michael Jackson, Stevie Wonder, and various Motown titles.
 The trouble was that our warehouse could rarely fill my orders.
 Either they were out of stock, or cut my order on sight because it didn’t fit with their models.

 I had the same problem with Christmas music.
 They sent me all the Bing Crosby, Nat King Cole, Barbara Streisand and Carpenters I could display, but precious little of anything I could sell.
 My first Christmas there, I sold out every piece of my R&B Christmas product (probably a grand total of about 12 pieces) by noon on Black Friday.
 Try as I may, I was never able to get any more in subsequent orders.